 The good news is there are some great organizations who can help you prepare and file your VA claim free of charge.

-Generally, veterans have 3 ways to get help with their VA claims:
+Generally, veterans have 3 options to get help with their VA claims:

 - #1.
 File your own VA claim online at VA.gov (Represent Yourself via “Pro Se Representation”)